shbhmexe/Projects-2024/Twitter UI Clone/README.md

 - **`By building this project, you'll learn:`**

 **`Tailwind CSS` utility-first approach to rapidly style `HTML elements`.
-Responsive design techniques using Tailwind's grid, flexbox, and responsive utilities.
+Responsive design techniques using Tailwind's grid, flexbox, and `responsive utilities`.
 Best practices for structuring HTML components for reusability.**

 ## 💡 Future Improvements